Richemont looking at warrant scheme after slashing dividend

-ZURICH, May 15 (Reuters) - Richemont Chairman Johann Rupert said the luxury group is reducing its 2020 dividend while considering a warrant scheme to help compensate the luxury group’s shareholders for a lower payout this year.
+ZURICH (Reuters) - Richemont (CFR.S) Chairman Johann Rupert said the luxury group is reducing its 2020 dividend while considering a warrant scheme to help compensate the luxury group’s shareholders for a lower payout this year.

 Cartier-owner Richemont plans to preserve cash by halving its dividend to 1 Swiss franc per share, from 2 francs in 2019, after the company reported a 67% fall in annual net profit.